Jonii/dev-academy-2023-exercise/README.md

 idea allows the design to approximate functional paradigm better without persisting state.
 Maybe eventually.

 Features trip data viewer, with filtering based on time, API for fetching trips, and API for fetching data of trip aggregate data.

+### Running the project

+Navigate to folder "city-bike", and run `npm run dev -- --open`.
+This launches server running the frontend, and opens browser on the main page.

+Navigate to "backend", and run `pip install -r requirements.txt`, then `uvicorn app.app:app`

+You can now upload CSV of your choice to the server using the frontend.